0xIntuition/intuition-docs/docs/guides/hub/index.md

     Intuition Hub
   </h1>
   <p className="hub-hero-description">
-    Essential tools and applications for interacting with the Intuition ecosystem.
+    Essential tools and applications for interacting with the Intuition ecosystem on the L3 network.
 From exploring the knowledge graph to bridging assets across networks.
   </p>
   <div className="hub-hero-button">
     Access Hub